onnx/onnx/docs/Operators.md

 #### Version

-This version of the operator has been available since version 7 of the default ONNX operator set.
+This version of the operator has been available since version 9 of the default ONNX operator set.

+Other versions of this operator: <a href="Changelog.md#Upsample-7">Upsample-7</a>

 #### Attributes

 <dl>
 <dt><tt>mode</tt> : string (default is nearest)</dt>
 <dd>Two interpolation modes: nearest (default), and linear (including bilinear, trilinear, etc)</dd>
-<dt><tt>scales</tt> : list of floats (required)</dt>
-<dd>The scale array along each dimension.
-It takes value greater than or equal to 1.
-The number of elements of 'scales' should be the same as the rank of input 'X'.</dd>
 </dl>

 #### Inputs